 - Build applications that can withstand hardware or software failure at any level

-- Maximize multicore hardware using asynchronous and event-driven solutions
+- Fully utilize multicore hardware using asynchronous and message-driven solutions

 The design patterns in this book were collected by the consultants and engineers of Typesafe during thousands of hours spent building enterprise-quality applications using Scala and Akka.
 Although many reactive patterns can be implemented using standard development tools like Java, others require the capabilities offered by a functional programming language like Scala and an Actor-based concurrency system like Akka.